intlify/srvmid/packages/h3/README.md

 > We would like to get feedback from you 🙂.

 > [!NOTE]
-> The exeample code is [here](https://github.com/intlify/h3/tree/main/playground/typesafe-schema)
+> The example code is [here](https://github.com/intlify/h3/tree/main/playground/typesafe-schema)

 <!-- eslint-enable markdown/no-missing-label-refs -- NOTE(kazupon): ignore github alert -->